Toyota Supra: 1986 1/2

-The third generation of the Supra was introduced in February 1986 as a stand-alone model, officially being separate from the Celica.
+The third-generation Supra was introduced in February 1986 as a stand-alone model, officially being separate from the Celica.
 Whereas the Celica became a front-wheel-drive sport coupe, the Supra retained its image as a rear-wheel-drive sports/GT car.
 The new Supra would continue to move upscale and become a showcase for Toyota's technology.
 The Supra was powered by a 3.0-litre DOHC inline six-cylinder engine rated at 149 kW.
 Notable features included an electronically controlled independent suspension (called the Toyota Electronic Modulated Suspension – TEMS), and some came with a removable Sport-Roof panel (Targa top).

 1987

 The A70 Supra Turbo was introduced in 1987.
-The inter-cooled, turbocharged version of the 3.0-litre inline 6-cylinder engine boosted power to 172 kW and 240 lbft of torque.
+The intercooled, turbocharged version of the 3.0-litre inline 6-cylinder engine boosted power to 172 kW and 240 lbft of torque.
 The engine, designated as 7M-GTE, was one of the first distributor-less mass production engines in the United States.
 This was accomplished with 3 coils being shared using the wasted spark system.
 The Turbo model also included an engine oil cooler and an integrated rear spoiler.
-The sports package, which was standard on the Turbo and optional on the base model, included a limited slip differential (LSD), TEMS, and headlamp washers.
-A new 4-channel Anti-Lock Braking System (ABS) was optional on both models.
+The sports package, which was standard on the Turbo and optional on the base model, included a limited-slip differential (LSD), TEMS, and headlamp washers.
+A new 4-channel anti-lock braking system (ABS) was optional on both models.
 In 1987, a new beige/tan colour combination was implemented, and only 1,000 cars were produced with this scheme.
 Toyota installed its variable induction technology into the DOHC twin-turbocharged 1G-GTE engine called T-VIS and also included it into the 7M-GTE engine as well.